 Free trials are allowed to participate in the qualifiers, but cannot play in the Finals, unless they pay for their account until the last qualifier finishes.

-While playing in the Championships, a recent version of BlitzIn or Dasher must be used.
+While playing in the Championships, a recent version of BlitzIn, Dasher, or ICC for Mac/Windows must be used.
 A couple of other interfaces, like recent versions of Icarus or Fixation are also allowed.

 Players who delay the tournament for any reason, including but not limited to: latestarting games, constantly disconnecting, lag, declining challenges can be removed from the tournament at the sole discretion of the manager.
 Players, who lag can be declined entry to a tournament.
 The determination of acceptable lag level depends on the time control and is at the sole discretion of the manager.